braedynl/CSE231-020-SS20/CODINGSTANDARD.md

 General rule of thumb: if it was hard to write, it is probably hard to read -- a comment is probably necessary.

-## 5. Mnemonic Identifiers
+### 5. Mnemonic Identifiers

 Meaningful identifiers taken from the problem domain should be used for all variable names.
-Furthermore, a name will be used for only one purpose (the same name should not be used for more than one).
+Furthermore, a name will only be used for one purpose (the same name should not be used for more than one).

+**Braedyn Addendum**

+I tend to get questions about this coding standard, and understandably so -- this is very ambiguous.
+I'll try my best to explain.

+Let's say you were doing a project that involved two CSV files, `credit_scores.csv` and `bank_info.csv`, each containing important, unique information.
+If you named both of them something like "`data`", then your intent gets a bit hazy.
+If `credit_scores.txt` has 9 columns, and `bank_info.csv` has 7, and you have to calculate different values for each, then you'd theoretically need two different algorithms to read one or the other.
+Naming them both "`data`" makes it ambiguous -- you, as the programmer, might know which file it's referencing at the time of execution, but others reading through your code will struggle to follow.

+A better solution would be to read `credit_scores.csv` in as "`credit_scores`", and `bank_info.csv` as "`bank_info`".

-## 6. Symbolic Constants
+### 6. Symbolic Constants

 Symbolic constants should be used instead of embedding arbitrary numeric and character constants in the source code.
 Use "upper with under" style for all symbolic constants.
 Example: